-Lawson also said reports about Newton's academic "Cam Newton's grades and academic standing at the University of Florida are protected matters," he said.
-"I have some understanding to what the University of Florida's address is and at some point in time they'll In other news, multiple unnamed sources told the Birmingham News that wiretaps that are part of a federal investigation into Victoryland owner Milton McGregor for vote-buying in the Alabama legislature contain no connection to Newton's recruitment TMZ.com reported Wednesday that FBI agents looking into the Newton matter asked about McGregor, McGregor's attorney Joe Espy disputed the report Wednesday night, saying McGregor has "never been asked to provide money for any recruitment or compensation of any current or prospective student- (c) 2010, Columbus Ledger-Enquirer (Columbus, Ga.).
-Disan Auburn booster who donated \$1 million to the construction of the Auburn Arena two years ago.
+"Cam Newton's grades and academic standing at the University of Florida are protected matters," he said.
+"I have some understanding to what the University of Florida's address is and at some point in time they'll hear from me."
+In other news, multiple unnamed sources told the Birmingham News that wiretaps that are part of a federal investigation into Victoryland owner Milton McGregor for vote-buying in the Alabama legislature contain no connection to Newton's recruitment to Auburn.
+TMZ.com reported Wednesday that FBI agents looking into the Newton matter asked about McGregor, an Auburn booster who donated \$1 million to the construction of the Auburn Arena two years ago.
+McGregor's attorney Joe Espy disputed the report Wednesday night, saying McGregor has "never been asked to provide money for any recruitment or compensation of any current or prospective studentathlete, including Cam Newton.' (c) 2010, Columbus Ledger-Enquirer (Columbus, Ga.).
+Distributed by McClatchy-Tribune Information Services.
+Lawrence Continued from Page 2 One of the reasons Lawrence was nominated for the awards she has received at Marshall University is because of her dedication to the education of students and her enthusiasm in this endeavor.
+"Give a man a fish, and you feed him for a day.
+Teach a man to fish, and you feed him for a lifetime," Lawrence said of her teaching style.
+"If you can show how much you enjoy the material, it really makes a difference in the classroom."
+Lawrence will be the keynote speaker at Marshall's Winter Commencement on Dec.
+5.